cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 ![](images/troubleshooting/switch-pin-straight-and-bent.jpg)

-9. After un-bending the legs with fingers, tweezers, flat pliers, or your tool of choice, carefully insert them to the PCB-plate assembly.
+9. After un-bending the legs with fingers, tweezers, flat pliers, or your tool of choice, carefully insert them to the PCB-plate assembly while supporting the hotswap socket from the bottom.
 Hold the PCB surrounding the switch and push the switch firmly down, making sure that the switch snaps into the plate and is firmly seated against the PCB.

 ![](images/bv2/brutal19.jpg)